Shortness of Breath (Dyspnea)

 - Respiratory therapy consultation for breathing instructions and techniques

-If you have any questions about shortness of breath, or need additional information, ask your doctor or nurse.
+If you have any questions about shortness of breath, or need additional information, ask your care team.